Investing in Staff Development Activities Over the Long Run Pays Off

 3. Our brains have special cells that help us understand and empathise with people

 The third reason why it’s important for teams to meet in person is that we’re human.
 We develop bonds with one another that are composed of a delicate balance of understanding, compassion, empathy, and respect.
-We need these things in order to be able to relate to one another-it’s in our biology, our chemistry, and in mirror neurons we have in our brains.
-These brain cells that the famous neuroscientist V.S Ramachandran calls the building blocks of civilization”.
-They are responsible for our empathy, compassion, and understanding of others’ actions and feelings.
+We need these things in order to be able to relate to one another-it’s in our biology, our chemistry, and in mirror neurons, we have in our brains.
+These brain cells are what the famous neuroscientist V.S Ramachandran calls the building blocks of civilization”.
+They are responsible for our empathy, compassion, and understanding of other’s actions and feelings.
 For example, if a coworker jams their finger in the door, we understand and feel their pain.
 This prompts us to help them-we know what this would be like.

 As Henry Ford said: “Coming together is a beginning.
 Keeping together is progress.
 Working together is success”.

-Staff development team building activities form a high performing team
+Staff development team building activities form a high-performing team

 Having held a variety of team competitions for various businesses, we can attest to the effectiveness of these competitions for ourselves.
 Teams come away at the end of each competition better connected, and with different perspectives of each other.
 Most importantly, their team leaders report positive results within the workforce which is exactly what we love to hear!